antoinemartin/kaweezle-rootfs/README.md

 [kaweezle readme](https://github.com/kaweezle/kaweezle/README.md) for
 installation instructions.

-The follwing sections give instuctions on how to use the root filesystem without the `kaweezle` command.
+The following sections give instructions on how to use the root filesystem without the `kaweezle` command.

 ### Prerequisites